Patrick Cowley: Musical career

 Cowley met San Francisco-based musician Sylvester in 1978.
 Sylvester had asked Cowley to join his studio band after hearing some of his early synthesizer recordings.
 He played synthesizer on Sylvester's 1978 album Step II which included the hits "You Make Me Feel (Mighty Real)" and "Dance (Disco Heat)".
 In addition, he wrote "Stars" and "I Need Somebody to Love Tonight" from his 1979 album Stars.
 Cowley also joined Sylvester's live band and joined him on several world tours.

 Cowley's own hits included "Menergy" in 1981, a frank celebration of the gay club scene, and "Megatron Man", which hit No. 1 and No. 2 respectively on the Billboard Hot Dance Music/Club Play chart in 1981.
 That same year, Patrick Cowley was celebrated at the Menergy parties at The EndUp in San Francisco.
 Cowley recorded an album at The Stud in San Francisco.
 He also wrote and produced the dance single "Right on Target" for San Francisco artist Paul Parker, which reached No. 1 on the Billboard dance chart in 1982.
 "Do Ya Wanna Funk", a collaboration with Sylvester, made No. 4 on the Billboard dance chart that same year.
-Cowley also did a 15'45" long remix of Donna Summer's "I Feel Love", which is now a collector's item.
+Cowley also did a 15'45" long remix of Donna Summer's "I Feel Love", which is now a collector's item, In 1978, American producer Patrick Cowley created a 15-minute remix of Donna Summer's "I Feel Love" using a standard vinyl copy due to a lack of access to the original multitrack tapes.
+The remix later became a staple of the Liverpool underground electronic scene, championed by DJs such as Danny Howells at Aztec club nights, which originated at the Lemon Lounge on Berry Street before expanding into The Masque on Seel Street, promoted by legendary club promoter Lee Omar.
 Mind Warp, his final album, was composed as he felt the increasing effects of HIV infection, and its songs reflect his increasing detachment from conventional reality as the disease progressed.